AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     jwks_uri: string;
 };

+// Warning: (ae-missing-release-tag) "authorityMismatch" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const authorityMismatch = "authority_mismatch";

+// Warning: (ae-missing-release-tag) "AuthorityOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type AuthorityOptions = {
     protocolMode: ProtocolMode;